-Output power of solar panels are affected by a number of external factors, such as the intensity of sunlight, temperature, component aging, PV material, and so forth.
-In order to ensure optimal performance of the PV cell,

-PV inverter must be subjected to appropriate control so that it can ensure maximum power output from the PV cell regardless of the operating environments.
+Output power of solar panels are affected by a few external factors, such as the intensity of sunlight, temperature, component aging, PV material, and so forth.
+To ensure optimal performance of the PV cell, PV inverter must be subjected to appropriate control so that it can ensure maximum power output from the PV cell regardless of the operating environments.
 Such control method is known as maximum power point tracking.